SPIN Selling was introduced by Neil Rackham in his 1988 book of the same name.

 - Would Y tool help your team do A, B, and C?

 Download our SPIN Selling cheat sheet to share these sample questions with your sales team.

-Here are a few things to keep in mind while working SPIN into your sales rotation:
+Here are a few things to keep in mind while implementing SPIN selling: